 The recycling and composting program has the greatest impact on the community.
 San Chez recycles 32,000 gallons of mixed material and composts 800 cubic yards of organic material every year.

 San Chez Grand Rapids Community Involvement

-This Grand Rapids Michigan restaurant prides itself in its connections with its community, not only through its elaborate events and cooking classes but also through involvement and donations to organizations such as The Grand Rapids Public Museum, Make-a-Wish Foundation, and Hunger Action Coalition of Michigan, among many others.
+This Grand Rapids Michigan restaurant prides itself in its connections with its community through involvement and donations to organizations such as The Grand Rapids Public Museum, Make-a-Wish Foundation, and Hunger Action Coalition of Michigan, among many others.

 Experience San Chez Grand Rapids Restaurant

 Whether you are a serious foodie, or a casual diner looking for a new experience, I cannot recommend San Chez enough.

 “Well, of all the places we’ve tried in Grand Rapids, San Chez tapas has been the most impressive.